-• Public transport coordination:
+Public transport coordination: (leveraging TP4 - Network Management, Planning and Control, and TP9 - Digital Twin)

-(leveraging TP9 - Network Management, Planning and Control, and TP3 - Digital Twin)
+- Real time forecast of the transport demand: Framework or applications to allow the fusion and processing of the information provided by multiple sensors, video, ticketing, smartphone geo-localisation, to monitor the flow of passengers/goods (TRL2 to TRL9). - Business Analytics for improvement of transport offer: Monitoring the transport demand is bringing information on the usages (preferences), on how the capacities are consumed and the benefits of each mode and can be used to adjust the transport offer in a multi-modal context (TRL3 to TRL9). - Integrated multimodal planning: Using the flow of passengers and goods in all transport modes, propose design of optimal schedules (or capacity planning combined with on-demand dispatching) (TRL3 to TRL9). - Improved Accessibility & connection with other modes: Deliver a better service to impaired people, not only in terms of guidance but by ensuring a seamless and effective connection of services.
+(TRL3 to TRL9).

-- o Real time forecast of the transport demand: Framework or applications to allow the fusion and processing of the information provided by multiple sensors, video, ticketing, smartphone geo-localisation, to monitor the flow of passengers/goods (TRL2 to TRL9). - Business Analytics for improvement of transport offer: Monitoring the transport demand is bringing information on the usages (preferences), on how the capacities are consumed and the benefits of each mode and can be used to adjust the transport offer in a multi-modal context (TRL3 to TRL9). - Integrated multimodal planning: Using the flow of passengers and goods in all transport modes, propose design of optimal schedules (or capacity planning combined with ondemand dispatching) (TRL3 to TRL9). - Improved Accessibility & connection with other modes: Deliver a better service to impaired people, not only in terms of guidance but by ensuring a seamless and effective connection of services.
-(TRL3 to TRL9). - o Multimodal Public transport coordination and Event Management: Real time traffic management (see TP9) is giving to the rail the capacity to optimise train operations and reconfigured in case of disturbing events.
+Multimodal Public transport coordination and Event Management: Real time traffic management (see TP4) is giving to the rail the capacity to optimise train operations and reconfigured in case of disturbing events.
 In a multimodal context, even if each public transport mode is still optimized on its own, overarching coordination is needed to develop optimal mobility offers.
 It requires the integration in a city platform of mechanisms to enforce specific priorities (e.g. mode choices to promote or incentivize the use of frugal modes) or to propose coherent plans to face disruptions, and to optimize the global mobility offers to match the transport demand (TRL3 to TRL9).
-The rail system architecture to include urban rail in a mobility architecture within the TP1 is paramount.
+The rail system architecture to include urban rail interfaces within the TP3 is vital.